Solomon1533/1dgk.github.io/_drafts/2024-seen-read-played.md

 layout: post

-title: My Cyber Cert Roadmap for 2024
+title: Sean / Read / Played 2024

-tags: comptia certification
+tags: tv film books games

 ---
 This is where I'll put a draft of everything I read, watched, or played in 2024.